wp-plugins/wp-geo-based-content/readme.txt

 == Screenshots ==

 1. The main page of WP Geo Based Content plugin where you can see all existing campaigns, manage them and create new ones.
-2. Creating a new shortode screen.
+2. Creating a new shortcode screen.
 3. A new shortcode that has just been created.